alreich/abstract_algebra/docs/rings_and_fields.rst

 Internally, a ``FiniteAlgebra`` can take several different forms.
 For algebras that have only one set of elements and two binary operations, such as Rings and Fields, the internal representation is as shown below.
+The first four components are the same as for Groups, Monoids, etc. The only difference is the addition of **table2**.
+It defines Ring multiplication.

 -  **name**: (``str``) A short name for the algebra;
 -  **description**: (``str``) Any additional, useful information about